Right Triangle Calculator

 Other essential formulas

-Apart from the Pythagorean theorem, the following relations are used to calculate the missing values of a right triangle:
+Beyond the Pythagorean theorem, a variety of trigonometric and geometric formulas are used to calculate the missing values of a right triangle.

-The perimeter of a triangle is the sum of the lengths of all its sides and is found as
+The perimeter of a triangle is simply the sum of all its side lengths:

 $$P = a + b + c$$

-The area of a right triangle is calculated as
+The area of a right triangle is calculated using the base and height (the two legs):

 $$A=\left( \frac{1}{2} \right)ab$$

-To find the angles of the right triangle, we should calculate the angles' sine, cosine, and tangent.
-To find the sine, cosine, or tangent of an angle, we need to identify the adjacent and opposite sides of the angle.
-A hypotenuse and one other side form both acute angles of the right triangle.
-This other side is the adjacent side of the corresponding angle.
-The side that is left is thus the opposite side of this angle.
-For example, in the figure below, a is the opposite side of angle α, and b is the adjacent side.
+To find the acute angles of a right triangle, we rely on trigonometric ratios: sine, cosine, and tangent.
+These ratios depend on identifying the sides adjacent and opposite to the angle in question.
+The hypotenuse and one leg form an acute angle; that leg is the adjacent side.
+The remaining leg, located across from the angle, is the opposite side.
+For instance, in the illustration below, leg a is the opposite side to angle α, while leg b is the adjacent side.

-The sine of any acute angle in the right triangle can be found as the length of the opposite side divided by the length of the hypotenuse:
+The sine of any acute angle in a right triangle is the ratio of the opposite side's length to the hypotenuse:

 $$\sin{\alpha}=\frac{a}{c}, \sin{\beta}=\frac{b}{c}$$

-The cosine of any acute angle in the right triangle can be calculated as the length of the adjacent side divided by the length of the hypotenuse:
+The cosine of an acute angle is the ratio of the adjacent side's length to the hypotenuse:

 $$\cos{\alpha}=\frac{b}{c}, \cos{\beta}=\frac{a}{c}$$

-The tangent of any acute angle in the right triangle can be found as the ratio of the length of the opposite side to the length of the adjacent side:
+The tangent of an acute angle is the ratio of the opposite side's length to the adjacent side's length:

 $$\tan{\alpha}=\frac{a}{b}, \tan{\beta}=\frac{b}{a}$$

-The length of the altitude-to-hypotenuse is calculated as
+The length of the altitude to the hypotenuse (h) is calculated as:

 $$h=\frac{ab}{c}$$